This dictionary contains definitions of type-related terms that are commonly used in desktop publishing.

 Adobe Type Manager

-A program that improves your screen display by imaging fonts directly from their Type 1 PostScript language font files.
-ATM is recommended for Windows 98 and ME.
-Not required in Windows 2000, XP, Vista, and Windows 7 since these new versions of Windows have built-in support to Type 1 fonts.
+A software that improved screen display in early versions of Windows by imaging fonts directly from their Type 1 PostScript language font files (PFM,PFB).
+ATM is not required in modern versions of Windows having built-in support to Type 1 fonts (since Windows 2000).

 (Adobe Font Metrics) A specification for storing (in a text file) font metrics information such as character widths, kerning pairs, and character bounding boxes.

 The space between two columns of set type; sometimes also called a column gutter or column margin.

 The characters of a given language, arranged in a traditional order; 26 characters in English.

 A version of a letterform that is designed as a part of a font, but is not the standard letterform.
 It may incorporate a swash, or be a different structure of the letter.